It's better to talk

 Since the house is not being inspected regularly, any damages to the building can be exacerbated because they have not been looked at sooner.
 This includes damages such as fires, floods, earthquakes, frozen pipes or burst water mains.
 Second homes can be located in the mountains or coastline so you can never be sure whether a fire or flood can occur.
 Without insurance, you would be expected to pay for the repairs out of your own pocket and this could cost huge amounts.

 There is also the fact that if you rent out your second home to tenants or other holidaymakers, they usually don’t look after it in the same way as you do and this can cause damage to your goods such as your TV, furniture, barbeque or garden.
+If you’re renting out your property to tenants it would also be worth looking into landlord insurance.

 This is the most common insurance for second homes.
 This protects the building and physical parts of the house such as walls and roofs from damages caused by fire, floods and other disasters.
 So if you have Second Home Buildings Insurance, you will be able to make claims to repair and rebuild your property.

-If you have a mortgage on your second home, having buildings insurance is compulsory requirement from mortgage lenders.
+If you have a mortgage on your second home, having buildings insurance is a compulsory requirement from mortgage lenders.
 This is because repairs can be so expensive and if you don’t have insurance, the costs will be so great that it could cause you to fall behind on your mortgage repayments.

 Contents insurance for a second home is not a legal requirement but it is useful in case any of your belongings are stolen or damaged by people that rent your property.
-Of course, you are recommended never to leave expensive items in your house or on show for a long period of time such as your laptop or jewellery.
+Of course, you are recommended never to leave expensive items in your house or on display for a long period of time such as your laptop or jewellery.
 But is it not uncommon for a TV to be stolen if your house remains unused for months on end.

-Most insurers allow you to insure up to £15,000 worth of contents, however some of these items may be covered by your travel insurance anyway, so it is always worth checking.
+Most insurers allow you to insure up to £15,000 worth of contents, however, some of these items may be covered by your travel insurance anyway, so it is always worth checking.

 Additional cover for your second home includes: